-Stone Cold Productions Limited is an incorporated company based in Halifax, Nova Scotia, and an office in LA. dedicated to film development and production.
+Stone Cold Productions Limited is an incorporated company based in Halifax, Nova Scotia, and an office in LA. dedicated to diversity and Indigenous film development and production.
 Headed by Producer J. Hank White, of Zone 12 Native Council of Nova Scotia, it has been steadily making a name for itself in film production.

 The years 2006-2021 have been very productive years for Stone Cold Productions Limited with its first major feature film, CHARLIE ZONE, Winner of several awards and sold to seventeen Countries viewed on APTN, HBO and several other broadcasters since.
 And with its Feature “8:37 REBIRTH (through Rebirth Films https://837rebirth.com/ ) finished and out to market, It was produced with financial assistance from Telefilm, APTN (Aboriginal Peoples Television Network) and The Indigenous Screen Office, and written by the team of Joe LeClair and Hank White” Produced by J. Hank White and first-time Producer Marty Williams and the first feature direction by Juanita Peters.
 In 2022 we started filming a Feature Documentary, The S-Word Surviving Suicide on Reserve. (understanding and coping with suicide on Reserves).

 We see the future as being even more promising, as our company expands in 2022.
 Jeffrey's Turn, written and Directed by Glen Gould (Mi'kmaq Actor) https://www.jeffreysturn.com. followed by the feature films JANUS (Thriller) and Hard Core (Dramady) in development with assistance from APTN; Nova Scotia Culture and Heritage script development fund and Investment from Stone Cold Productions. all scheduled for late 2023/24